UPSTART ALERT: Bragar Eagel & Squire, P.C. is Investigating Upstart Holdings, Inc. on Behalf of Upstart Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Upstart Holdings, Inc. (“Upstart” or the “Company”) (NASDAQ: UPST) on behalf of Upstart stockholders.
+NEW YORK, May 12, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Upstart Holdings, Inc. (“Upstart” or the “Company”) ( UPST) on behalf of Upstart stockholders.
 Our investigation concerns whether Upstart has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.